Fernando Verdasco has won $12,231,985 in his entire career so far.

-In the same tournament he also played doubles and…again we have a big increase of his price.
+In the same tournament he also played doubles and…again we have a big increase in his price.
 The match started with 50/50 odds and ended like this:

 Verdasco lost the match.

-After France he moved to Japan and in Tokyo we could notice a HUGE increase of his price in doubles.
+After France, he moved to Japan and in Tokyo, we could notice a HUGE increase in his price in doubles.

 Verdasco lost the match.